l-RAIN-404-l/updAPI/README.md

 > ⚠️ **Under Construction**
 > This project is in the early stages of development and may not function as intended yet.
 Contributions, feedback, and ideas are highly welcome!

-### 🚀 Key Features (Planned for MVP)
-- 🔍 **Search & Browse:** Easily find APIs by keyword or category.  (e.g., "Machine Learning APIs," "Finance APIs")
-- 📄 **Latest API Metadata Retrieval:** Retrieve up-to-date API endpoints and parameters, directly from official documentation.
-- 📂 **Export API Data:** Download JSON or YAML files for use in tools like Swagger Editor, Postman, or CI pipelines.
-- 📢 **Change Tracking:** Stay ahead of API updates with notifications about changes, deprecated endpoints, or new features—delivered via email, Discord, webhooks, or RSS feeds.
-- 🛠 **VS Code Integration:** Use the lightweight UpdAPI extension to search and retrieve APIs directly from your terminal.

-### Why Choose UpdAPI?
-UpdAPI is built for **API discovery and integration, specifically with LLMs**.
-It’s the fastest way to centralize API knowledge, making it easier to build and maintain software with up-to-date API versions.

---

-## 📋 Sample API Doc Entry
+## 📋 Links to Public API DOCS

-api-docs-urls.csv contains a centralized collection of popular APIs with links to their official documentation and associated policies.
+`api-docs-urls.csv` contains a **centralized collection of popular APIs** with **links to their official documentation and associated policies**.
 It includes tools to scrape, preprocess, and update the dataset for better usability and retrieval.

+api-docs-url.csv:

 | API Name              | Official Documentation URL                           | Privacy Policy URL                 | Terms of Service URL         | Rate Limiting Policy URL               | Changelog/Release Notes URL             | Security Policy URL               | Developer Community/Forum URL           |
 |-----------------------|-----------------------------------------------------|------------------------------------|-------------------------------|----------------------------------------|------------------------------------------|-----------------------------------|------------------------------------------|
 | OpenAI API           | [Documentation](https://platform.openai.com/docs)   | [Privacy](https://openai.com/privacy) | [Terms](https://openai.com/terms) | [Rate Limits](https://platform.openai.com/docs/guides/rate-limits) | [Changelog](https://platform.openai.com/docs/release-notes) | [Security](https://openai.com/security) | [Community](https://community.openai.com/) |
+...

 > ⚠️ **the URLs are auto-generated and require manual verification**
 > We aim to maintain these URLs to be pointing to the **current** document